ThibautGery/docker-logging-example/article.md

  3. Docker intercepts logs from the container and uses its native Fluentd output driver to send them to the Fluentd container running locally
  4. Fluentd parses and structures logs
- 5. Structured data are sent to elasticsearch by batch, you might have to wait a minute or two for the data to arrive in Elasticsearch.
+ 5. Structured data are sent to elasticsearch in batches, you might have to wait a minute or two for the data to arrive in Elasticsearch.
 You can parameterize this behavior with the
  [Buffer plugins](http://docs.fluentd.org/articles/buffer-plugin-overview)